Erin Doherty: Theatre

+As of 2025, she was in Unicorn, written by Mike Bartlett and directed by James Macdonald, at the Garrick Theatre.
+Her co-stars are Nicola Walker and Stephen Mangan.

+Film and television

 Doherty's first television appearance was in a 2016 episode of Call the Midwife, followed by a role in the 2018 BBC miniseries Les Misérables.

 In 2018, Doherty was a Screen International Star of Tomorrow, and an Evening Standard Rising Star.

 In 2019, Doherty appeared as Princess Anne in the third season of The Crown.
 She knew little about the princess before being cast, and consequently spent hours studying Anne's family history and life.
 Doherty made a point of only watching footage of the princess at the age she was portraying her, rather than interviews of Anne in later life.
 Anne's voice is very different from Doherty's, being much lower in pitch; the actress spent time carefully learning and mimicking it, finding that it "was the key into her psyche".
 Doherty reprised her role as Princess Anne in the fourth season of the series.